 - Ensure that you wash your chopping board, knife, and bowl before starting.
 I also cleaned my glass jar and then filled it once with hot water in order to kill any potentially harmful bacteria.

 - Be sure to “burp” your glass regularly.
 The longer you ferment the Homemade Sauerkraut, the more sour the taste will become.
 Each day/stage in the fermentation process actually means slightly different bacteria.
-If you are turning into a Homemade Sauerkraut lover, you can easily stop fermenting (by putting it into the fridge) at different days to give your tummy a range of healthy gut bacteria.
+If you are turning into a Homemade Sauerkraut lover, you can easily stop fermenting (by putting it into the fridge) on different days to give your tummy a range of healthy gut bacteria.

-- Once your kraut is fermented to your liking, put into the fridge, which will significantly reduce/stop the fermenting process.
+- Once your kraut is fermented to your liking, put it into the fridge, which will significantly reduce/stop the fermenting process.

 - Do ensure that you are always using a clean fork when digging out your kraut.
 It will last you a long time if you follow this step.

 How can I adjust this recipe to my dietary requirements?

 This recipe is plant-based, vegan, and paleo.
 There are no dietary changes needed.

 And there you have it for this week 🤗.
 I hope you enjoyed this culinary excursion into easy, plant-based, gut-loving meals (albeit I should stress that all recipes on this blog aim to support this goal 😉) for January.
 Let me know how you get on with the recipe and I look forward to hearing from you – either in the comments below or over on Instagram under @life_and_lemons_foodblog and with #lifeandlemonsfoodblog.